drpetersonfernandes/SimpleLauncher/home.md

 ```

 ## Additional Features:

-- **Edit Systems menu:** Easily edit, add, or delete a system.
+- **Edit Systems Menu:** Easily edit, add, or delete a system.
-- **Automatic installation of most emulators:** We offer automatic installation of emulators that don't require BIOS or copyrighted files to work.
+- **Automatic Installation of Most Emulators:** We offer the automatic installation of emulators that do not require BIOS or copyrighted files to function.
-- **Search Engine:** User can search for games from within the frontend.
+- **Search Engine:** Users can easily search for games within the frontend.
+- **Track Emulator Usage:** Track the playtime for each system.
+- **Track Game Playtime:** Monitor which game was played and for how long.
+- **Favorites:** Users can mark games as favorites.
-- **Right Click Context Menu:** User can load Cover image, Title snapshot, Gameplay snapshot, Manual, Walkthrough, Cabinet, Flyer or PCB of the selected game.
+- **Right-Click Context Menu:** Users can load the cover image, title snapshot, gameplay snapshot, manual, walkthrough, cabinet, flyer, or PCB of the selected game.
-- **Edit Links menu:** Customize the Video and Info search engine used within the UI.
+- **Edit Links Menu:** Customize the video and info search engines used within the UI.
-- **Control Thumbnail Size:** Conveniently adjust the size of the cover images in the UI.
+- **Control Button Size and Aspect Ratio:** Conveniently adjust the size and aspect ratio of the generated buttons in the UI.
-- **Automatic Update:** The application has an automatic update mechanism.
+- **Automatic Update:** The application features an automatic update mechanism.
+- **GamePad Support:** Simple Launcher supports Xbox and PlayStation gamepads.

 ## Related Utilities:
 - **[MAME Utility](https://github.com/drpetersonfernandes/MAMEUtility):** A utility for managing the MAME full driver information in XML format available on the [MAME](https://www.mamedev.org/release.html) website.
 It can generate multiple simplified (and smaller) XML subsets and also copy ROMs and image files based on the created XML.
 - **[FindRomCover](https://github.com/drpetersonfernandes/FindRomCover):** An application that supports the organization of your cover image collection.
 It attempts to match the filename of image files with the ROM filenames.
 Users can choose the similarity algorithm to compare filenames.

 ## Technical Details:
 Simple Launcher is developed in C# using Windows Presentation Foundation (WPF) and Microsoft .NET Core 9 Framework.<br>
-This program is Windows-only.
-It has been tested on Windows 11.
+This program is Windows-only and has been tested on Windows 11.

 ## Support the Project:
 Did you enjoy using the Simple Launcher frontend?
-Consider [donating](https://www.buymeacoffee.com/purelogiccode) to support the project
-or simply to express your gratitude!
+Consider [donating](https://www.purelogiccode.com/donate) to support the project or simply to express your gratitude!

 ## Contributors:
 - **Peterson Fernandes** - [Github Profile](https://github.com/drpetersonfernandes)